 Now, the question might not be whether or not we should use games in school – but rather how far do we go?

-Game designer and advocate Jane McGonigal in her book Reality is Broken describes a school that does not use games but is a game, where every course is designed by borrowing key mechanics from the most engaging multiplayer games.
+Game designer and advocate Jane McGonigal in her book Reality is Broken external link describes a school that does not use games but is a game, where every course is designed by borrowing key mechanics from the most engaging multiplayer games.
 Admittedly, we are pretty far from that point, but we are definitely able to see more and more success stories regarding gamified learning.